Internectio/Locuscraft/README.md

 # What is Locuscraft?

 A website built for everyone and by everyone.
 We use the internet to send and receive information to and from anywhere in the world.
-Locuscraft's purpose is to allow us to do this in the most efficient, organized, transparent, decentralized way.
+Locuscraft's purpose is to allow us to do this in the most efficient, organized, transparent, decentralized, all-inclusive way.

 Specifically, everyone will have access to the same information - Locuscraft entries, which are similar to Wikis with increased functionality and more *kinds* of information.
 Users can add to entries, share them, edit them, create new ones, or just browse them.
 Locuscraft is much more than an encyclopedia though.
 Every Locuscraft entry can have its own: